 This course provides an introduction to concepts, issues and processes in nursing research.
-Emphasis is on the research role, critical analysis and evaluation of published research in nursing practice.
-Emphasis based on evidence based practice and dissemination of research findings in practice.
-Prerequisites: Admission into the BSN Completion Program (RN-to-BSN), NUR 304, MTH 310
+Emphasis is on the research role, critical analysis, and evaluation of published research in nursing practice.
+Prerequisite: MTH 140 or equivalent with a grade of "C" or better.